radius-project/radius/docs/content/tutorial/webapp/index.md

 }
 ```

 The content you added declares a *component*.
-If you visualize the structure of an application *as a graph* then *component* represent the nodes. *component* represent the things to deploy.
+If you visualize the structure of an application *as a graph*, then *components* represent the nodes and things to deploy.

-Components also include a *kind*.
-In this case the kind is `radius.dev/Container@v1alpha1` which represents a generic container.

 A component can be:

-- A resource that runs your code (eg. a container)
+- A resource that runs your code *(eg. a container)*
-- A resource that works with data (eg. a message queue or database)
+- A resource that works with data *(eg. a message queue or database)*
-- A configuration resource (eg. configuration for an API gateway)
+- A configuration resource *(eg. configuration for an API gateway)*

-The *kind* specifies the kind of resource to create.
+#### Kind

+The specific type of resource to deploy is specified by the component *kind*.
+In this case the kind is `radius.dev/Container@v1alpha1`, which represents a generic container.

 The set of properties and settings available inside the body of the component depends on the kind.
 The `run` section is used to specify how the component runs.
-In this case `run` specifies a container image to run.
+In this case `run` specifies the container image to run.

 {{% alert title="💡 Naming" color="primary" %}}
 Like the application declaration, components also declare a variable name.
 The variable name `todoapp` could be used in this file to reference the component in other declarations.
 The value of the `name` property (also `todoapp`) is what will be used to identify the component during management operations.